-Residential properties are appraised by the market approach.
-In this approach, the value is obtained by comparing similar properties of the same type and class which have sold recently in the same neighborhood, taking into consideration factors which may effect value, such as location, condition, size, etc. Recent sale prices in your neighborhood determine what your assessment will be.
-Each sale is examined closely to determine if the transaction was an arms length transaction.
-Each time a property sells the Assessor's Office mails a questionnaire to the buyer asking questions about the sale.
-On average, about eighty percent of the properties that sell in the city are considered arms length sales.
-Examples of sales that would not be considered arms length include bank foreclosures, auctions, sales between family members, condemnations, sales due to divorces, and tenant buying from owner, etc.
+Most residential properties are appraised by the market approach.
+In this approach, the value is determined by comparing similar properties of the same type and class which have sold recently in the same neighborhood, taking into consideration factors which may affect value, such as location, condition, size, etc. Recent sales in your neighborhood are a key factor in what your assessment will be.
+Sale types can vary, e.g., valid or invalid, and also play a role in determining the assessed value.
+A valid sale is also referred to as an arms-length transaction.
+In short, an arms-length sale refers to a sale between a willing seller and a willing buyer.
+Each time a property sells the Assessor's Office mails a questionnaire to the buyer asking questions about the sale to help determine if the sale was valid or invalid.
+The majority of sales in the City are considered arms-length sales.
+Some examples of sales that would not be considered arms-length include bank foreclosures, auctions, sales between family members, and condemnations.

-If there are no recent sales in a certain area, the assessor has to use sales from a comparable area to determine values.
-Areas to which the assessor compares your property are similar in location, price range and style of homes.
+If there are no recent sales in a certain area, sales from comparable areas are reviewed to help determine values.
+These areas are similar in location, price range and style of homes.
 This situation rarely occurs due to the number of properties that sell each year in the city.

 When the market values in your neighborhood change, so does the assessed value.
 For instance, if homes in your area are selling at prices above their assessed values the assessments will likely increase.
 However, if homes in your area are selling below their assessed values they will likely decrease.

-The assessment/appraisal business is not an exact science.
-The assessor does not get the opportunity to go into every home when assessments are made.
-In today's world most people are working when the assessor comes around.
+The appraiser does not get the opportunity to go into every home when assessments are made.
 Therefore, most assessments are based on exterior inspections.
-The assessor tries to monitor each property so that assessments are fair and equitable and not in excess of market value.
-If the assessor finds that an assessment is low or high s/he will correct it.
+The appraiser tries to monitor each property so that assessments are fair and equitable and not in excess of market value.
+If the appraiser finds that an assessment is too low or too high they will make adjustments as needed.